Fred Burrall

 Frederic H. "Fred" Burrall (September 19, 1935 – October 27, 2016) was an American politician in the state of Florida.

-Burrall was born in Green Bay, Wisconsin and attended the University of Wisconsin-Madison, Florida State University, and the University of Florida.
+Burrall was born in Green Bay, Wisconsin and attended the University of Wisconsin-Madison, Florida State University, and the University of Florida, where he received a BS in journalism in 1961.
 He was a veteran of USAF, journalist, newspaper editor, real estate agent, park ranger.
 He served in the Florida House of Representatives for the 71st district from 1974 to 1984, as a Republican.